 There is the saying: “trust, but verify”.
 My advice as to safety is “don’t trust and verify first”.

 I’ve been researching heating for my Sprinter photography adventure van, and I’ve concluded that a diesel heater is non functional for my purposes (won’t work at high altitude).
 It was down to 23°F inside my van a week ago in Yosemite at 9600' when that cold storm blew through.

-The next day, I tested two Camco Olympian catalytic propane heaters, the Camco Wave-3 and the Camco Wave-6.
-Both emitted high levels of CO as measured about 5 inches above the heater using the CO Inspector Industrial by Sensorcon.
+The next day, I tested two Camco Olympian catalytic propane heaters @AMAZON, the Camco Wave-3 @AMAZON and the Camco Wave-6 @AMAZON.
+Both emitted high levels of CO as measured about 5 inches above the heater using the CO Inspector Industrial by Sensorcon @AMAZON.

 Water heaters, propane stoves, engines, etc all produce lots of CO.
 Idling the Sprinter engine with favorable wind conditions (wind blowing past the side and front of the van), carbon monoxide from the tailpipe infiltrated the cabin to the level of 4 ppm.
 I would say that idling any engine very long is a Very Bad Idea, particularly if wind might push exhaust around the van.
 Get a carbon monoxide detector and make sure this is not happening.

 In testing, I also found that a cheap CO detector did work—eventually—it is very slow to respond whereas the CO Inspector Industrial by Sensorcon @AMAZON detects CO immediately.

 Playing Russian roulette with CO is foolish.
 It is why I went with a pro-grade carbon monoxide detector, the CO Inspector Industrial by Sensorcon @AMAZON.
 And I bought a 2nd one for my home so as to be able to diagnose any CO leaks near the water heater and/or kitchen.